 - your bite feels uneven.

 Root canal treatment is only one step in returning your tooth to full function.
 A proper final restoration of the tooth is extremely important in ensuring long-term success.

 Contact your dentist as soon as possible to arrange your next appointment.
-If your tooth is being treated in more than one visit by an endodontist, do not return to your dentist for the final restoration until the root canal treatment is completed.
+If your tooth is being treated in more than one visit by Dr Ganik, do not return to your dentist for the final restoration until the root canal treatment is completed.

 What the Future Holds

 The tooth that has had appropriate endodontic treatment followed by a proper restoration can last as long as your other natural teeth.
 After the tooth has been restored, you need only practice good oral hygiene, including brushing, flossing, regular checkups and cleanings.

 Your dentist or Dr Ganik may periodically x-ray the tooth to ensure that healing has occurred.
 Occasionally, a tooth that has undergone endodontic treatment does not heal or pain continues.
 At times, the tooth may become painful or diseased months or even years after successful treatment.
 Often when this occurs, repeating the endodontic procedure can save the tooth.